 This course introduces the students to basic concepts related to different equipment units such as pumps, valves, and air compressors.

 CEHT-2062 Heat Exchangers & Steam Traps (1 CR)

-On-Campus-Training I (OCT-I) This course introduces the students to basic concepts related to different equipment units such as heat exchangers and steam traps.
-OCT: 3 hrs/wk
+This course introduces the students to basic concepts related to different equipment units such as heat exchangers and steam traps.

 CEHT-2063 Experimental Fluid Mechanics (1 CR)